 I earned my Masters in Language Education at Indiana University, Bloomington.
 I am certified to teach French, Spanish, English, English as a Second Language, and Bilingual ED.

-I have been teaching languages in the Wood River Valley since 1991.
+I have been teaching languages in the Wood River Valley since 1991 when I was hired by The Community School in Sun Valley.
 I love living close to nature, exploring mountain trails and cultures throughout the world, and spend much of my summer hiking in Spanish or French speaking countries.
-I love to ski the nordic trails and the back country, as well as on the resort, bike, hike, and sleep under the stars.
+I love to ski the nordic trails and the back country, as well as on the resort, bike, hike, and camp.
 I raised two children in the Wood River Valley and miss the days when they would come give me a mid-day hug at WRMS.

 The skills I have learned through multiple language fluencies are the most enriching and useful tools I have acquired in my life and I am honored to share those skills with our students.
 I look forward to teaching world languages to our young people in the Wood River Valley.
 Languages can be hard to learn...but they are so worth the effort!